iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > The info on it is useful.
 But the app itself seems to shut off my Bluetooth on its own.
 After downloading the app my Bluetooth never stays on.
 I Uninstalled the app yesterday and my Bluetooth stays on.
 I use my Bluetooth for other things, so I can't use the app until they fix that.<br> :date: __2020-12-08 20:10:14__

 > Doesn't really help After testing positive, i never received my 6 digit code.
 So I'm sure the alerts are inaccurate<br> :date: __2020-11-29 14:49:09__

-> Case & death graphs are informative but a "hot spot" map by zip code would help prevent cases.
-IMHO!!<br> :date: __2020-11-21 04:51:15__